 Where do I find the money to pay OA publishing costs?

-Funding is available to assist with Gold Open Access fees.
+Funding may be available to assist with Gold Open Access fees.

-From 1 April 2013, RCUK issued research organisations (including Lancaster) with a block grant to help meet the cost of open access via the Gold pay-to-publish route.
-From this date it is no longer possible for individual grant applications to RCUK to request funding for pay-to-publish Article Processing Fees (APCs).
-Lancaster University has received £187K for 2015/2016 to support Gold open access.
+From 1 April 2013, UKRI issued research organisations (including Lancaster) with a block grant to help meet the cost of open access via the Gold pay-to-publish route.
+From this date it is no longer possible for individual grant applications to UKRI to request funding for pay-to-publish Article Processing Fees (APCs).
+Lancaster University has received a block grant to support Gold open access.